Mixing time of near-critical random graphs

 It is easy to verify that $H(\sigma,\nu)=0$ iff $\sigma=\nu$ and that $H(\cdot,\cdot)$ satisfies the triangle-inequality, however it is not necessarily symmetric.

-The \emph{approximate forget time} of $G$ with parameter $0 < \delta < 1$ is defined by
+The \emph{approximate forget time} of $G$ with parameter $0 < \delta< 1$ is defined by

-Combining Theorem 3.2 and Corollary 5.4 in \cite{LW}, one immediately obtains that the approximate forget time and the Ces\`aro mixing time have the same order, as stated in the following theorem. \begin{theorem} Every reversible Markov chain satisfies
+Combining Theorem 3.2 and Corollary 5.4 in \cite{LW}, one immediately obtains that the approximate forget time and the Ces\`{a}ro mixing time have the same order, as stated in the following theorem. \begin{theorem} Every reversible Markov chain satisfies

 for some absolute constants $c_1,c_2 >0$. \end{theorem}